Why are we shot in the arm?It's all about muscle | ExBulletin

 Why are we shot in the arm?It’s all about muscle

-As an associate professor of nursing with a public health background, and as a mother of two curious children, I answer this question quite often.
-So here is the science behind why we get most vaccines in our arms.
+As Associate Professor of Nursing As a mother of two curious children with a public health background, I answer this question quite often.
+So here is the science behind why we vaccinate most of our arms.

 There are immune cells in the muscle

+in the case of COVID19 vaccine, Manage the blueprint for producing antigens, rather than introducing them.

-Immune cells in muscle tissue pick up these antigens and present them to the lymph nodes.
-Injecting the vaccine into muscle tissue keeps the vaccine localized and allows immune cells to function by alerting other immune cells.
+Immune cells in muscle tissue pick up these antigens and Lymph node..
+When the vaccine is injected into muscle tissue, the vaccine remains localized and immune cells alert other immune cells to function.

 Lymph node clusters are located in the area close to the site of vaccination.
 For example, the deltoid muscle is close to the lymph nodes just below the armpit, so many vaccines are injected into the deltoid muscle.
 Vaccination of the thighs eliminates the need for lymph vessels to travel far to reach clusters of lymph nodes in the inguinal region.